Duke Ellington: Early 1930s

 Ellington led the orchestra by conducting from the keyboard using piano cues and visual gestures; very rarely did he conduct using a baton.
-By 1932 his orchestra consisted of six brass instruments, four reeds, and a rhythm section of four players.
+By 1932, his orchestra consisted of six brass instruments, four reeds, and a rhythm section of four players.
 As the leader, Ellington was not a strict disciplinarian; he maintained control of his orchestra with a combination of charm, humor, flattery, and astute psychology.
 A complex, private person, he revealed his feelings to only his closest intimates.
 He effectively used his public persona to deflect attention away from himself.

 Ellington signed exclusively to Brunswick in 1932 and stayed with them through to late 1936 (albeit with a short-lived 1933–34 switch to Victor when Irving Mills temporarily moved his acts from Brunswick).

-As the Depression worsened, the recording industry was in crisis, dropping over 90% of its artists by 1933.
+As the Great Depression worsened, the recording industry was in crisis, dropping over 90% of its artists by 1933.
 Ivie Anderson was hired as the Ellington Orchestra's featured vocalist in 1931.
-She is the vocalist on "It Don't Mean a Thing (If It Ain't Got That Swing)" (1932) among other recordings.
-Sonny Greer had been providing occasional vocals and continued to do in a cross-talk feature with Anderson.
+She is the vocalist on "It Don't Mean a Thing (If It Ain't Got That Swing)" (1932), among other recordings.
+Sonny Greer had been providing occasional vocals and continued to do so in a cross-talk feature with Anderson.
 Radio exposure helped maintain Ellington's public profile as his orchestra began to tour.
-The other 78s of this era include: "Mood Indigo" (1930), "Sophisticated Lady" (1933), "Solitude" (1934), and "In a Sentimental Mood" (1935).
+The other 78s of this era include "Mood Indigo" (1930), "Sophisticated Lady" (1933), "(In My) Solitude" (1934), and "In a Sentimental Mood" (1935).

 While Ellington's United States audience remained mainly African-American in this period, the orchestra had a significant following overseas.
 They traveled to England and Scotland in 1933, as well as France (three concerts at the Salle Pleyel in Paris) and the Netherlands before returning to New York.
 On June 12, 1933, the Duke Ellington Orchestra gave its British debut at the London Palladium; Ellington received an ovation when he walked on stage.
 They were one of 13 acts on the bill and were restricted to eight short numbers; the booking lasted until June 24.
 The British visit saw Ellington win praise from members of the serious music community, including composer Constant Lambert, which gave a boost to Ellington's interest in composing longer works.